×

 • Aggressive marketing means false promises and too many emails

-With audio clips ranging between 10 to 15 minutes, the lessons are the perfect amount of time to keep learners engaged.
-Although the program is based primarily on these audio clips, there are also dedicated lessons on common phrases, grammar, reading, writing and culture to offer you a well-rounded Mandarin learning experience.
+With audio clips ranging between 10 to 15 minutes, the lessons are the perfect amount of time to keep you engaged.
+Although the program is based primarily on these clips, there are also dedicated lessons on common phrases, grammar, reading, writing and culture to offer you a well-rounded Mandarin learning experience.

 ChineseClass101 Features